Yoriichi-Dang/server_AI_locket/README.md

 # Create AI Server with FASTAPI for Image captioning

+## About Project

+App use for OCR and captioning image

 ## Set up enviroment

 **Version of python on mac** : python 3.9